“I have always been drawn to people’s stories and believe that compassion, warmth, and acceptance can form the foundation of healing.”

 What was your path to becoming a therapist?

 I have always been drawn to people’s stories and believe that compassion, warmth, and acceptance can form the foundation of healing.
-I see the beauty in therapy, as it allows the client to explore themselves.
-I also believe that people are resilient and I entered this field to help people feel heard and utilize their strengths to become their own vehicles for change.
-Through postgraduate training in CBT and mindfulness-based cognitive therapy, I have obtained knowledge of evidence-based techniques that can help clients develop healthy coping skills.
+I believe that people are resilient and I entered this field to help people feel heard and utilize their strengths to become their own vehicles for change.
+I have a masters degree in mental health counseling with an emphasis on health psychology.
+My experiences range from having worked in private and community based clinics.

 What should someone know about working with you?